 - large area of itching

-- lymphangitis (inflammation of the lymph system)
+- lymphangitis, or inflammation of the lymph system

-As with other allergies, prevention is the best medicine.
+As with other allergies, prevention is the best approach.
 Mosquitoes require standing or stagnant water to breed.
 If possible, avoid standing water especially at dusk and dawn when mosquitoes are most active.

 - wearing protective, light-colored clothing such as long-sleeved shirts, long pants, socks, and a wide-brimmed hat

 - repairing holes in window or door screens

 - using citronella-scented candles in outdoor areas or campsites

 It’s also important to apply insect repellents containing the active ingredient DEET.
 The AAAAI recommends using products that have between 6 and 25 percent DEET.
 These provide up to six hours of protection.
 Follow directions carefully and reapply after swimming or sweating.
 Since repellents can also cause adverse skin reactions, test the product on a small area of your arm and wait 24 hours to make sure it’s safe to use on your entire body.